MattHondrakis/MattHondrakis/README.md

       *  **One of the first real world datasets I ever worked on.**
       *  **Logistic Regression** model predicting whether a drink is a *Frappuccino* based on sodium (mg).
 The status of 'Frappuccino' is extracted from the name of the drink using text manipulation.

-## Most Recent/Actively working on:

-Building apps/websites, currently using vercel: [Website](https://website-rose-theta-10.vercel.app/)

-**Note: For the sake of practice, I tend to jump from one dataset to the next.**

 ## Featured Visuals: Click Image to View Analysis